- Dr Debbie Nash

 4. Generate appropriate research hypotheses and research objectives.

-5. Assimilate and synthesizing of information from a variety of sources.
+5. Assimilate and synthesize information from a variety of sources.

 - Experimental design, data handling and statistical analysis, and

-Formative and summative tests built around online resources already available within the Institute will cover quantitative and qualitative statistical methods for analysing data.
+Formative and summative quizzes built around resources available within the DoLS will cover quantitative and qualitative statistical methods for analysing data.
 Students will benefit from increased familiarity with applications used to conduct statistical analyses (e.g., R and SPSS).